-VIII.
+IX.
 Leave of Absence

 A. Any employee who contacts the EAP and subsequently is recommended for a leave of absence will follow the normal guidelines to apply for a leave.
 It will be the responsibility of the employee to provide appropriate medical documentation as required by the college.